Former SMU Director of Women's Basketball Operations accepts new role

 SMU Student-Athlete Advisory Committee Hosting Canned Food Drive

-Prior to arriving to SMU, Holland was the Athletic Director at ASU.
+Prior to arriving to SMU, Holland was the Athletic Director at Alabama State University.
 In her role as A.D., Holland oversaw all 18 of ASU's intercollegiate sports and represented the SWAC on the NCAA Division I Championships/Sports Management Cabinet.
 Holland was instrumental in creating the department's policy and procedures manual and strategic plan.

 Prior to being named ASU's A.D., Holland led the Hornets' NCAA rules education and compliance program, holding the position of Associate A.D/SWA.
 She served as the liaison to the SWAC Women's Basketball Coaches and Compliance groups.
 Her position was instrumental and recognized by her peers in the reversed decision of the NCAA Committee on Infractions case vs. ASU.